Henry Cavendish: Density of the Earth

-Following his father's death, Henry bought another house in town and also a house in Clapham Common (built by Thomas Cubitt), at that time to the south of London.
+Following his father's death, Henry bought another house in town and also a house in Clapham Common (built by Thomas Cubitt), at that time to the south-west of London.
 The London house contained the bulk of his library, while he kept most of his instruments at Clapham Common, where he carried out most of his experiments.
 The most famous of those experiments, published in 1798, was to determine the density of the Earth and became known as the Cavendish experiment.
-The apparatus Cavendish used for weighing the Earth was a modification of the torsion balance built by Englishman and geologist John Michell, who died before he could begin the experiment.
+The apparatus Cavendish used for weighing the Earth was a modification of the torsion balance built by geologist John Michell, who died before he could begin the experiment.
 The apparatus was sent in crates to Cavendish, who completed the experiment in 1797–1798 and published the results.

 The experimental apparatus consisted of a torsion balance with a pair of 2-inch 1.61-pound lead spheres suspended from the arm of a torsion balance and two much larger stationary lead balls (350 pounds).
 Cavendish intended to measure the force of gravitational attraction between the two.
 He noticed that Michell's apparatus would be sensitive to temperature differences and induced air currents, so he made modifications by isolating the apparatus in a separate room with external controls and telescopes for making observations.